-During the first four days of life, the newborn puppies' box and external environment should be maintained at 85º to 90ºF (29.4º to 32.2ºC).
-The temperature may gradually be decreased to 80ºF (26.7ºC) by the seventh to tenth day and to 72ºF (22.2ºC) by the end of the fourth week.
-If the litter is large, the external temperature doesn't have to be kept as warm.
+During the first four days of life, the newborn puppies' box and external environment should be maintained at 85°F to 90°F (29.4°C to 32.2°C).
+The temperature may gradually be decreased to 80°F (26.7°C) by the seventh to tenth day and to 72°F (22.2°C) by the end of the fourth week.
+If the litter is large, the external temperature does not have to be kept as warm.
 As puppies huddle together, their body heat provides additional warmth.

 What are the signs that the puppies are not doing well and what do I do?

 Puppies should eat or sleep 90% of the time during the first two weeks of life.
-If they are crying during or after eating, they are usually becoming ill or are not receiving adequate milk or the mother's milk has become infected (mastitis).
+If they cry during or after eating, it may indicate that they are ill, are not getting adequate milk, or the milk has become infected (mastitis).

 A newborn puppy is very susceptible to infections and can die within a few hours of becoming ill.
-If excessive crying occurs, the mother and entire litter should be examined by a veterinarian as soon as possible.
+If excessive crying occurs, your veterinarian should examine the mother and entire litter as soon as possible.

 There are several excellent commercial milk replacers available.
 They require no preparation other than warming.
-These milk replacers should be warmed to 95º to 100ºF (35º to 37.8ºC) before feeding.
-Its temperature can easily be tested on one's forearm: it should be about the same temperature as your skin.
+These milk replacers should be warmed to 95°F-100°F (35°C-37.8°C) before feeding.
+Test the temperature on your forearm: it should be about the same temperature as your skin.

 What should I expect from the puppies during the first few weeks of life?

+Puppies should be observed for their rate of growth.
+They should double their birth weight in about one week.
+Weigh them routinely, daily to weekly, to ensure they are growing normally.
+Failure to gain weight may indicate a problem and the need for veterinary care.
 At about two weeks of age, puppies should be alert and trying to stand on their own.
 At three weeks, they generally try to climb out of their box.
-At four weeks, all of the puppies should be able to walk, run, and play.
+At four weeks, all the puppies should be able to walk, run, and play.

-These foods meet their unique nutritional requirements and should be fed until twelve to eighteen months of age.
-To minimize developmental problems, large breed dogs should eat a large-breed puppy food and then transition to an adolescent formula until they stop growing.
+Diet is extremely important for a growing puppy.
+Many commercial foods have been specially formulated to meet the unique nutritional requirements of kittens and should be fed until 12–18 months of age, depending on the breed of puppy and body condition.
+To minimize developmental problems, large breed dogs should eat a large breed puppy food and then transition to an adolescent formula until they stop growing.
 Puppy foods are available in dry and canned formulations.

 Do all puppies have worms?

-Intestinal parasites ("worms") are very common in puppies.
-Symptoms of intestinal parasites include poor overall condition, chronic soft or bloody stools, loss of appetite, a pot-bellied appearance, a dull, dry haircoat, and weight loss.
-Some parasites are transmitted from the mother to her offspring either in utero (while in the womb) or in the milk and others are carried by fleas or other insects.
+Intestinal parasites (worms) are common in puppies.
+Symptoms of intestinal parasites include a generally poor condition, chronic soft or bloody stools, loss of appetite, a pot-bellied appearance, a dull and dry haircoat, and weight loss.
+Some parasites are transmitted from the mother to her offspring either in utero (while in the womb) or in the milk, while others are carried by fleas or other insects.
 Some are transmitted through the stool of an infected dog.